 “I’m glad that heinie isn’t meinie!”

-Mike yelled from behind Dee Dee.
+Mike said, double daring Dee Dee.

 Things were getting awfully loose